 Argument showAll can be modified to show only specific models, for instance, if you whish to print only the two models with lowest DIC, just type coef(multiOut, showAll = c(1, 2)).
 To view models not in consecutive order, only specify their ranking as show in the DIC table aftet typing multiOut in the R console.

-Fixed a bug that in some cases assigned proposed ages at death to the wrong individuals.
+Fixed a bug in version 1.9.2 that in some cases assigned proposed ages at death to the wrong individuals.

 Minor bug fixes.